tommikaikkonen/immutable-ops/README.md

 immutable-ops
 ===============

 A collection of functions to perform immutable operations on plain JavaScript objects and arrays.

-Aims to have the simplicity and small size of `seamless-immutable`, but with a functional, curried API, no special immutable object type, and batched mutations.
+Like [updeep](https://github.com/substantial/updeep) but with batched mutations and no freezing.

+Like [icepick](https://github.com/aearly/icepick), but with batched mutations and a curried API that puts the target object as the last argument.
+No freezing.

 ## Features